Skip to main content

 European Blackjack

-European Blackjack ScreenshotEuropean Blackjack is another very widespread version of the game that can be played in most brick and mortar casinos as well as online.
-Initially, it was a game played predominantly in Europe, but it became so popular that nowadays, it can be found in various casinos all over the world.
+European Blackjack ScreenshotEuropean Blackjack is another widespread version of the game that can be played in most brick-and-mortar casinos as well as online.
+Initially, it was played predominantly in Europe, but it became so popular that nowadays it can be found in casinos all over the world.
 It is one of the few versions that use only two standard decks of cards.
-Its house edge is 0.39% and if players apply a basic strategy, they have fairly good chances of winning in the long run.
-It is not a Hole card game, meaning that the dealer doesn’t peek for blackjack.
+Its house edge is 0.39%, and if players apply a basic strategy, they have fairly good chances of winning in the long run.
+It is not a Hole-card game, meaning that the dealer doesn’t peek for blackjack.

 European Blackjack Strategy Chart